Value-added tax (VAT)

 According to Uzbek legislation, stamp duty (state due) is an obligatory payment charged for performance of legal actions and/or issuance of legal documents.
 The following actions, among others, are subject to stamp duties: filing claims, performing notary actions, civil registration, state registration of a legal entity, obtaining licences/permits to carry out certain activities, etc.

 The rates of stamp duties generally vary from 0.5 to 20 times MMW, depending on the type of action executed.
-For instance, duty for filing a claim depends on the amount and nature of claim.
+For instance, duty for filing a claim depends on the amount and nature of the claim.
 If the amount of civil claim is less than 20 MMW, the duty comprises 5% of this amount; for business claims, the duty is 1% of the claim amount.
 Duty for notarisation of copies of documents for legal entities is 2% of the MMW per each page of the document.
-Duty for registration of legal entities with foreign investment comprises 32 times the MMW (approximately USD 680 at the effective rate of UZS 8085.11) if submitted in person and 50% of this (i.e. 16 MMW or approximately USD 340) if submitted through the automated online registration system.
+Duty for registration of legal entities with foreign investment comprises 32 times the MMW if submitted in person and 50% of this if submitted through the automated online registration system.

-The taxable base (and tax rate in exceptional cases) for these mandatory contributions may differ depending on the type of activity of a company.
-Turnover taxes are reported quarterly.
+The taxable base for the mandatory contribution to the state funds may differ depending on the type of activity of a company.
+Turnover tax is reported quarterly.

-Micro-firms and small enterprises paying taxes under the standard tax regime (except enterprises producing excisable goods and extracting mineral products subject to subsurface use tax) are no longer subject to obligatory contributions to the above-designated funds.
+Micro-firms and small enterprises paying taxes under the standard tax regime (except enterprises producing excisable goods and extracting mineral products subject to subsurface use tax) are not subject to the mandatory contribution to the state funds.

 Unified social payment (USP)